What is a Centralised Supply Chain?

 Supply chain management software

-By spreading your operations out over a greater number of facilities, immediately you’re going to hit logistical challenges.
+By spreading your operations out over a greater number of facilities, you’re going to hit logistical challenges.
 Understanding the peaks and troughs of a new audience, finding suppliers, monitoring stock levels, fighting shrinkage in multiple locations - if these factors cannot be managed in an efficient and interconnected manner, you run the risk of bleeding cash out of your new locations.
 You may not even notice that said cash is haemorrhaging.

 Modern inventory management software designed for decentralised supply chains could, therefore, be vital.
 What you’re looking for is a software platform that can plug into each of your individual facilities to help them talk to each other in real time.
 In addition, this software should connect to the rest of your common systems to monitor inventory levels and customer purchase habits, so help you build an accurate picture of the demand you face in each location.